fransfela/fransfela.github.io/_posts/en-us/2026-01-20-expensive-earbuds-engineering-voice-calls-music.md

   sidebar: left
 ---

-Let me start with a confession: I bought my first pair of premium TWS earbuds because of the music.
+Think about the last time you bought a pair of premium wireless earbuds.
+You probably spent hours reading reviews, comparing frequency responses, debating between models.
 The marketing promised "studio-grade sound", "deep bass", "crystal-clear highs".
-I imagined myself lost in my favorite albums, hearing details I'd never noticed before.
-And you know what?
-The music sounded great.
+You imagined yourself lost in your favorite albums, hearing details you'd never noticed before.

+And when you first tried them?
+The music sounded incredible.

-But here's what I didn't expect: I ended up using those earbuds for voice calls way more than music.
+But here's what happened next.
+Within a few weeks, you found yourself using those earbuds for voice calls more than music.
 Work meetings on Teams.
 Quick calls with clients.
 FaceTime with family.
 Random WhatsApp calls throughout the day.
 And suddenly, what mattered most wasn't whether the bass was punchy or the soundstage was wide.
-What mattered was whether the person on the other end could actually hear me clearly when I was walking down a noisy street, or whether my voice would cut out randomly during an important client call.
+What mattered was whether the person on the other end could actually hear you clearly when you were walking down a noisy street, or whether your voice would cut out randomly during an important client call.

 This is the paradox of modern audio products.
 We buy them for music.
 We judge them by their voice communication performance.